MichalBusta/E2E-MLT/README.md

 ![MLT SynthSet](images/synth.png)

+Synthetic text has been generated using [Synthetic Data for Text Localisation in Natural Images](https://github.com/ankush-me/SynthText), with minor changes for Arabic and Bangla script rendering.

 What we have found useful:
  - for generating Arabic Scene Text: https://github.com/mpcabd/python-arabic-reshaper
  - for generating Bangla Scene Text: PyQt4
+ - having somebody who can read non-latin scripts: we would like to thank Ali Anas for reviewing generated Arabic scene text.

 TODO